-In the past fewer than 10% of all loans completed in any given year were on a fixed rate basis as traditionally variable rates are the preferred choice of the Spanish Banks.
+In the past, fewer than 10% of all loans completed in any given year were on a fixed rate basis as traditionally variable rates were the preferred choice of the Spanish Banks.
 In the current environment this is changing.

 If a client applies and has underwritten a loan on a fixed rate basis and when the offer comes through decides not to progress on a fixed rate basis, the application must be reloaded and underwritten again on a variable rate basis.
 Early repayment charges when relating to a fixed rate product can be as high as 2% for first 10 years, and up to 1.5% thereafter and the lower of the interest rate loss or capital repaid.